 Natural-looking Enhancements for Your Smile

 Replicating the natural function and appearance of lost teeth can be a difficult task.
-In the past, dentists gave dentures or bridge restorations as replacements with limited success.
-However, this is no longer an unachievable goal with the emergence of dental implant dentistry.
+In the past, dentists gave dentures or bridges as their only option for restorations as replacements which resulted in limited success.
+However, restoring your smile permanently is no longer an unachievable goal with the emergence of dental implant dentistry.

-Dental implants are natural-looking replacements for missing teeth.
+Dental implants are natural-looking restorative dentistry treatment for the replacement of missing teeth.
 They are able to provide the same function as your natural tooth root.
-Dentists often use them in conjunction with dental crowns, dental bridges, or dentures.
+Dentists often use them in conjunction with dental crowns, dental bridges, or dentures to provide an aesthetic solution that also restores the function of your smile.

 Candidates with healthy gums and adequate bone support may consider receiving dental implants.
 At the Williamsburg Center for Dental Health, we provide dental implants for one or many of the following reasons: